libretime/libretime/docs/manual/on-air-in-60-seconds/index.md

 # On Air in 60 Seconds

-Here's how you can use Libretime to manage your broadcasts.
+Here's how you can use LibreTime to manage your broadcasts.
 Chapter names in this book are shown in *italics*, to help you find the details of each step (if you need to read more).

-1. Log in to your Libretime server with your **Username** and **Password** (*Getting started*).
+1. Log in to your LibreTime server with your **Username** and **Password** (*Getting started*).
 ![](static/Screenshot559-Log_in.png)

-2. Add your files to the Libretime library by clicking **Upload** on the left menu, then click on the the **Drop files here or click to browse your computer** area.
+2. Add your files to the LibreTime library by clicking **Upload** on the left menu, then click on the the **Drop files here or click to browse your computer** area.
 You can drag and drop your files into this window too.
 The upload will start as soon as you drop a file (*Add media*).